masonrogers/PodcastAssistant/README.md

 `installer/whisper_transcriber.nsi` script can then be adapted to wrap this binary in an NSIS installer.

+## Log Files

+Application logs are written to the `logs/` directory at the repository root.
+`app.log` stores general runtime messages and `installer_build.log` captures output from `build_installer.py`.

 ## Contributor Resources

 The `prompts/` directory contains text prompts used by the automation